 Yes!
 Oh what a good book this one is!
-I should have got the Kindle version along with the wonderfully well narrated Audible version to start with, but I didn’t until it was almost too late and I was too deep into the book – like I was on page 200 or so out of 344 pages of narrative.
-But after getting the Kindle version I actually started over because the book is so well-written, informative, and entertaining I wanted to catch the footnotes and source notes and pictures (there are quite a few it turns out) and so on.
+I should have got the Kindle version along with the wonderfully well written and narrated Audible version to start with, but I didn’t until it was almost too late and I was too deep into the book – like I was on page 200 or so out of 344 pages of narrative.
+I got it anyway – later or not!
+And after getting the Kindle version I actually started over because the book is so well-written, informative, and entertaining I wanted to catch the footnotes and source notes and pictures (there are quite a few it turns out) and so on.

 Forget the Alamo: The Rise and Fall of an American Myth

 By Bryan Burrough, Chris Tomlinson, and Jason Stanford